 - Two references, other than family members, stating why that individual feels the student should attend college.
 Make sure to follow-up with your reference to be certain that they submitted your request.

 - One-page, hand-written, statement by the student (without help) regarding why the student wants to attend college.
 Be honest and reflective, not perfect.

 - An interview is required for admission to College H.E.L.P.
 Call (304) 696-6252 to schedule an appointment.

 - To participate in H.E.L.P. you must be admitted to Marshall University, which is a separate application process.
-If a student does not meet the admissions criteria for Marshall, H.E.L.P. does have the option of writing an exception letter.
-However, this is not a guarantee that the student will be admitted.
-If the admissions committee accepts our appeal, the student will be required to commit to two semesters with H.E.L.P.
+If a student does not meet the admissions criteria for Marshall, H.E.L.P. does have the option of writing an exception letter on the student’s behalf; however, this is not a guarantee that the student will be admitted.
+If the Marshall University admissions committee accepts our appeal, the student will be required to commit to two semesters with H.E.L.P.

 - If a student is taking medication, a statement from the physician regarding the medications prescribed is recommended.

 Marshall University H.E.L.P.
 Program

 Attn: Debbie Painter, Director